This volunteer organization is chartered by the Board of Regents of

 of the museums' rail line.

-Throughout the late 1990's, crews from both
+Throughout the late 1990's, volunteers

-museums designed and constructed the pole line and installed the overhead
+designed and constructed the pole line and installed the overhead

 wire.
 After a series of test runs, the first public trolley rides in the